 With the strong interdependence among the large number of information technology Recommendations and International Standards, it is recommended that maintenance updates be done in the same time-frame.
 This will significantly help to ensure that the work on information technology evolves as a cohesive whole.
 The review and any necessary updates should be done every four to five years.

+5.4 Synchronized nomination of a registration authority

+When the need for a registration authority has been identified by the ITU-T Study Group and the ISO/IEC JTC 1 Subcommittee, the approval of the registration authority will be pursued in accordance with the procedures of each organization in close cooperation.

+Two different common (or twin) texts are required:

+The first text is the technical standard in which the objects to be registered are defined;

+The second text is the registration procedure standard which defines the procedure according to which the registration authority works, and specifies its duties and obligations.
+The procedure standard also specifies an appeals procedure and a revocation procedure.

 Figure 5a – Final stages of collaborative approval process when TAP is used